Shem Drowne: Personal life

 Shem married Katherine Clark on September 18, 1712, in Boston.
 Katherine was the daughter of Capt.
 Timothy Clark and sister of Boston brazier and pewterer, Jonas Clark.

 Shem was baptized in the First Baptist Church of Boston in 1713 along with the future pastor of that church.
 In May 1721, he was elected a Deacon of the church and served this position until his death in 1774.

 Shem's older brother Solomon was the grandfather of Revolutionary War Surgeon Solomon Drowne.
 In 1721, he was made a deacon of the First Baptist Church of Boston.

 Shem's younger brother Simeon (born April 8, 1686, died in Boston on August 2, 1734, buried in Copp's Hill Cemetery there) was a shipwright.
 It is believed that he created the framework for Shem's Grasshopper weathervane.

 In popular culture

-Shem Drowne is mentioned in the video game Fallout 4, and the grasshopper weathervane atop Faneuil Hall and the note Thomas placed within are central to the sidequest "The Gilded Grasshopper", in which the player is tasked with finding Shem Drowne's grave to recover his treasure and a unique weapon.
+Shem Drowne appears in the video game Fallout 4, where the grasshopper weathervane atop Faneuil Hall and the note Thomas placed within are central to the sidequest "The Gilded Grasshopper", in which the player is tasked with finding Shem Drowne's grave, containing Drowne's skeleton, to recover his treasure and a unique weapon.